karawoo/titlegrob-doc/titlegrob.md

 <img src="figs/display-titlegrob-2.png" width="50%" style="display: block; margin: auto;" />

 This is interesting -- before [\#2212](https://github.com/tidyverse/ggplot2/pull/2212) these appeared as just the word `pineapple` in the center of the image, because debugging output didn't work when `expand_x` and `expand_y` were false.
 Now the debugging works, but it's interesting that the point is all the way at the top left.
+The point *should* appear at `(x, y)`, which is `(0.5, 0.5)` in this case.

 ``` r
 ## Add expand_x, expand_y, and margins and view showGrob() overlay